Food Safety: Fridge Storage & Maintenance

 - Raw (meat, fish, and other ‘raw’ items like eggs)

-As fridges pile up in the fridge, items are more likely to spill over and contaminate ready-to-eat items.
-This is why a tier system is put in place.
+As fridges pile up, items are more likely to spill over and contaminate ready-to-eat items.
+This is why a tier system is implemented.
 As a rule of thumb, follow this order (from top to bottom) to avoid cross-contamination when organising your fridge:

 - Ready To Eat